 Tea Tasting Notes

-At the end of the tasting, I looked over my Smiley Faces and knew that I liked the Dragonwell and Sencha.
+At the end of the tasting, I looked over my Smiley Faces and knew I liked the Dragonwell and Sencha.
 I was neutral on the Jasmine and did not like the Genmaicha.
 The Matcha started out good and then faded into dislike.
 This is as simple as it gets and as a customer of tea, it was helpful to me in making a purchase.

 At a Clover Coffee tasting, I was given a form with different criteria to judge: sweetness, flavor, body, and finish.
 Using the Smiley Face method, this is what my tasting notes looked like.
 From each of the two groups, I was able to pick my favorite coffee setting.